tektoncd/resolution/README.md

 at this stage.**

 Pluggable resolution for Tekton resources (like `Tasks` and `Pipelines`).
-Store and utilize Tekton resources from git, from oci registries, or from anywhere else.
+Store and utilize Tekton resources from the git, from oci registries, from the tekton hub, or from anywhere else.

 Tekton Resolution is aiming for the following near-term goals: